 With that, I think we can all agree that “sales” in a treatment roll has a different context than in the traditional sense.
 When we are selling treatment services, it’s not as though we are selling a new sofa or a better life insurance plan.
 This is a serious matter, so I write this article with that in mind.

-However, I fully believe there are a few techniques and key points that can be touched upon when dealing with a potential treatment client that can drastically increase your conversion rates on the phone.
+However, I fully believe there are a few techniques and key points that can be touched upon.
+Especially when dealing with a potential treatment client that can drastically increase your conversion rates on the phone.

 Let’s get started.